-A Screening Method for Potential Anti-Pancreatic Cancer Candidate Compounds Based on Hsp90-Cdc37 Interaction Model in vitro
+A Screening Method for Potential Anti-pancreatic Cancer Candidate Compounds Based on Hsp90-Cdc37 Interaction Model in vitro

 Hai Zhang, Sen Sun, Qingshan Chen, Guoqing Zhang, Zhenqing Zhang, Duxin Sun and Wenpeng ZhangAffiliation:

-Department of Pharmaceutical Science College of Pharmacy University of Michigan Ann Arbor 48109 USA.
+Department of Pharmaceutical Science, College of Pharmacy, University of Michigan, Ann Arbor 48109, USA.

-Anti-cancer, Cdc37, A screening method, Hsp90, Hsp90/Cdc37 interaction, Protein interaction model in vitro, SRLPFAC.
+Anti-cancer, Cdc37, a screening method, Hsp90, Hsp90/Cdc37 interaction, protein interaction model in vitro, SRLPFAC.

 Download Free Rights and Permissions